Using the body’s natural defenses to fight cancer

 - Adena Regional Medical Center

-For more information about the Adena Cancer Care Center, biological treatments or to request an appointment, please call 740-542-3030.
+For more information about the Adena Cancer Care Center, immunotherapy or to request an appointment, please call 740-542-3030.

 While surgery and precise radiation are used to treat tumors that are small and contained, when cancer spreads to the lymph nodes or other parts of the body, other therapies are needed.
 That’s when “systemic treatments” are used.
 Systemic treatments use medications to treat cancer throughout the whole body and include chemotherapy and hormone therapy.

-One of the newest treatments is biological therapy, which works with your immune system to help fight cancer — and in some cases, to fight the sides effects of other treatments.
+One of the newest treatments is immunotherapy, which works with your immune system to help fight cancer — and in some cases, to fight the sides effects of other treatments.

 “Biological drugs are currently given when the treatment is approved by the NCCN (National Comprehensive Cancer Network) guidelines,” notes Linda Kight, clinical trials nurse at the Adena Cancer Center.
 “Biological drugs are very big right now in clinical trials as well, and I think things are going to change in the future for treatment because of them.”